Last Updated: August 22, 2022

 In the late 1980s and early 1990s it was fashionable to chase technology-based industries everywhere and to try to create technopoles (communities or areas that were science-based, research-intensive, and geographically concentrated) to re-make regional competitiveness.

 The problem is that everyone was using the same study from the Battelle Institute!
 The moral of the story is don't chase the same new remedy for regional competitiveness as everyone else is chasing.

-So this leads to a major statement:
+All of this leads to a major statement.

 The point of this entire page is to emphasize that your local economic development folks need to examine whether riding the coattails of your metropolitan trends and mega-regional tendencies (Rust Belt/Sun Belt) is a good idea.